(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Lighthouse Bakery

 This is a must-stop for cinnamon rolls!
-They have so many other baked goods there too, and delicious coffee in a historic home just off Chaumont Ave.
+They have so many other baked goods and delicious coffee in a historic home just off Chaumont Ave.
 The family-owned and operated bakery is closed on Mondays and Tuesdays.

 Pick Up From a Local Fisherman

-While Skinner’s isn’t technically one of the restaurants on Dauphin Island, the team there will cook the seafood for you if you don’t want to or can’t cook it at home.
+While Skinner’s isn’t technically one of the restaurants on Dauphin Island, the team will cook the seafood for you if you don’t want to or can’t cook it at home.
 They also carry some groceries for simple seafood dishes.

 Catch Your Own Seafood